TeamMohamed/ECS-Aging-Hormones-and-Longevity/README.md

 ---

-## 🧠 Overview
+🧠 Overview

 This repository contains the full white paper and supporting dataset for:

-**“ECS & Aging, Hormones, and Longevity: A Systems Biology Framework for Age Reversal, Hormonal Regulation, and Epigenetic Optimization.”**
+ECS & Aging, Hormones, and Longevity: A Systems Biology Framework for Age Reversal, Hormonal Regulation, and Epigenetic Optimization.”**

 This paper redefines the endocannabinoid system (ECS) as a real-time operating system for managing aging, integrating: